Tahseen-Zaman/blockchain_basic/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Open Source License.

----

-This README provides a clear overview, setup instructions, endpoint usage, and future development ideas.
-Feel free to customize the details based on your specific repository and development requirements!
+# Tahseen Zaman